Oxfam Has Received 26 New Misconduct Allegations Since News Broke About The Haiti Prostitution Scandal

 “I should not have said those things.
 It is not for Oxfam to judge issues of proportionality or motivation."

-He added that he and the charity were sorry for "the damage Oxfam has done both to the people of Haiti but also to wider efforts for aid and development by possibly undermining public support."
+He added that he and the charity were sorry for “the damage Oxfam has done both to the people of Haiti but also to wider efforts for aid and development by possibly undermining public support”.

 “I wholeheartedly apologise for those comments and commit to work in that greater public interest so that Oxfam can make a powerful role in the world that we all believe in,” he said.